 - 1. At the conclusion of an appeal, the Board will issue a decision confirming or rescinding the administrative penalty imposed by the Registrar. - 2.
-Board decisions on appeals will be signed by the hearing chair and sealed and entered by the Director to the Board.

-- 3. The original, sealed application decisions will be kept on file in the Board office. - 4.
-The Board's decision on an appeal will be e-mailed to the appellant and Registrar unless e-mail is not available, in which case the decision will be faxed or mailed to the applicant. - 5.
-The Board's decision, or a summary of the decision, on appeals will be published either in the first or second Bulletin following issuance of the decision.
+Board decisions on appeals will be signed by the hearing chair and sealed and entered by the Executive Director to the Board. - 3.
+The original, sealed application decisions will be kept on file in the Board office. - 4.
+The Board's decision on an appeal will be emailed to the appellant and Registrar unless email is not available, in which case the decision will be mailed to the appellant. - 5.
+The Board's decision, or a summary of the decision on appeals will be published either in the first or second bulletin following issuance of the decision.